The Ron Swanson Guide to Content Marketing

 But you shouldn’t be the one telling me how great you are.
 Let your past success speak for itself.

-If your competition is actually competition, they’ll already know what you can do.
+If your competition is actually competitive, they’ll already know what you can do.

 Let the quality of your work be a reflection of the community you build around your brand.